radziksh/floe/doc_src/logic_editor.rst

 *Param Name*
     The name of the web page parameter.

+    If the parameter specified in this field is presented in the URL, then its value will be saved to a variable specified by the ``Destination`` parameter.

 *Destination*
     A variable that will be used to save the parameter.